 Google Postmaster tools focus only on messages associated successfully with a domain through DKIM or SPF authentication.
 Therefore, if an organization does not have an authenticated email with its domain, Google Postmaster will not access that data.

-Google Postmaster tool has a minimum email volume threshold for data to populate.
+The Google Postmaster tool has a minimum email volume threshold for data to populate.
 Messages to "@gmail.com" users will only be shown in the Google Postmaster Tool metrics, and therefore, there is no chance for emails sent to G Suite or Google Workspace to accrue in the platform.

 The reports from Google Postmaster will be updated once a day by taking into account the previous day's performance insights.
 Most of the data is populated usually around 7.00 PM UTC or 12:00 PM Pacific.
 It means there would be a lag in the data availability.
 When there is a delay, the Google Postmaster tool cannot track specific campaign performance.

-Start sending spam-free emails.
+Start sending spam-free emails

 Finding the right reason for your emails landing in the spam folder is complicated.
-I hope the above guide provides you with a good understanding of email spam and how to make your emails reach the inbox folder.
+I hope the above guide provides a good understanding of email spam and how to make your emails reach the inbox folder.
 If you have any queries, feel free to reach out to the team at Mailmodo, and we will help you establish an impeccable deliverability rate and email conversion.
-Read how our client Project Pro achieved 3X open rates by improving their email deliverability.
+Read how our client Project Pro achieved 3X open rates by improving email deliverability.